-With so much sun (up to an average of 300 sunny days a year), a huge coastlines (1,800km / 1,120 mi including the islands) and so many clean (299) Blue Flag beaches make it a great destination for surfers who want to spend time riding waves.
-Add year-round swell and some seriously consistent waves and you’ve got a surfers’ paradise.
-Due to the fact that Portugal is still a bit off the tourist path, these surf spots have fewer crowds than other European surfing hot spots.
+With a whole of sun (up to an average of 300 sunny days a year), vast coastlines (1,800km / 1,120 mi including the islands) and so many clean (299) Blue Flag beaches, there is no doubt that Portugal is a great destination for surfers who want to spend time riding waves.
+Add to this year-round swell and some seriously consistent waves and you’ve got is a variety of surf hotspots in Portugal.
+Due to the fact that Portugal is still a bit off the tourist path, these surf spots have fewer crowds than other European surfing hotspots.

 Summer waves are on average half the size or even less of those in winter so the summer months are perfect for learning to surf or progressing from beginner to intermediate surfer.
 Summer in Portugal is also warm and sunny practically every single day with the added bonus of cool, comfortable nights.

 Winter in Portugal means fewer crowds, bigger swells.
 During winter the swell size is around the 6ft mark but can get to 15ft or more, making it a spot for those looking for challenging surf.
 This is why Portugal is attracting surfers from all over the world during the winter.
 It’s no mystery that local big wave enthusiasts and international big wave superstars like Garrett McNamara love winter surfing Portugal’s beaches.